andreazerbato04/Nautilus_Marine_Energy_Harvester/construction/readme.md

 <li><b>18650 cells with the holder:</b> a Li-ion batteries utylize to energy storage </li>
 </ul>
 <h2>CIRCUIT</h2>
 The first thing we want to do is the brige rectifier.
 We put four Schottky diodes 1N5822 becouse we want a low voltage drop ≈ 0,3V.
-We put two anhode of the diodes on one side and two cathod on the other side like this.
+We put two anhode of the diodes on one side and two cathod on the other side like this.       <br>
 <img width="398" height="426" alt="IMG_5563 (1)" src="https://github.com/user-attachments/assets/4844aa12-62c6-4a07-8b76-ff2b87e9e82b" />

 We want to put on parallel the two sources.
 The first line is a